PART ONE - PART TWO - PART THREE - PART FOUR

 It would later be revealed that the unclear "marketing issues" amounted to Warner Bros.' lack of faith in the Looney Tunes property.
 The studio had very little interest in investing the time, money, and energy in restoring and remastering the classic cartoons without some sort of marketable new "event" to tie it all into--essentially, if the classic cartoons couldn't be used as mere promotional fodder, then it wasn't going to be worth it.
 Fortunately for everyone, something big was in the works to help make that become a reality.

 One Warner Music label that was experimenting with DVD-Audio was former indie pioneer Rhino Records, which Time Warner had fully acquired back in 1998.
 Among Rhino's flagship assortment of oldies collections, Monkees reissues, and movie soundtracks was its Kid Rhino imprint that focused on releases related to Scooby-Doo, the Powerpuff Girls, and other Warner-related cartoon characters.
 Kid Rhino's 2001 DVD-Audio of Crash!
 Bang!
 Boom!: The Best of WB Sound FX was on the surface little more than a "special edition" version of the title's original 2000 CD release, but one special feature made it all the more worthwhile.
 Since the album was a tribute to the various sound effects used in Warner Bros. cartoons over the years, the DVD-Audio's video extra was Chuck Jones's abstract, sound-effect-fueled one-shot Now Hear This.
-Despite being simply an off-the-shelf broadcast copy with no new mastering done to it, it became the first Looney Tunes cartoon made available on a Region 1 DVD.
+Despite being simply an off-the-shelf broadcast copy with no new mastering done to it, it nevertheless became the first Looney Tunes cartoon made available on a Region 1 DVD.

 With 2001 being such a DVD-focused year for Looney Tunes, it was perhaps no surprise then when I Love Tweety Vol. 3 was released in Japan in November.
 Ten more Tweety cartoons were selected along with Bugs in Water, Water Every Hare.
 Another above-average mix of Tweety shorts was featured on the DVD including Red Riding Hoodwinked, Canary Row, The Rebel Without Claws, Room and Bird, and others.
 I Love Tweety Vol. 3 marked the final release in the Japanese series, even though there were still ten post-1948 Tweety cartoons left to mine including such classics as Birds Anonymous, Tweety and the Beanstalk, and Hyde and Go Tweet.